Constitutional Changes in Egypt Escalate President Sisi’s Authoritarian Powers

 Egyptian President Abdel Fattah el-Sisi.
 Photo: AFP

-However, the intensity of the state-led repression that has enveloped Egypt since Sisi’s ascent to power through military coup in 2013 is rather new.
+However, the intensity of the state-led repression that has enveloped Egypt since Sisi’s ascent to power through a military coup in 2013 is rather new.
 From then onwards, the country has fallen into a human rights crisis so deep that it seems to have no end.

 Under Sisi’s iron fist, reports of police’s indiscriminate use of torture, arbitrary arrests, and enforced disappearances have become routine, as the space for political dissent has all but vanished.